-The present study evaluated whether the force feedback is amplified by touching a virtual object with a haptic device in a PC.
-We found that it is possible to amplify the reaction force, but were unable to create a large enough reaction force for a worker to feel its elasticity.
+In the present study we evaluated whether the force feedback could be amplified by touching a virtual object with a haptic device in a PC.
+We found that it is possible to amplify the reaction force, but we were unable to create a large enough reaction force for a worker to feel its elasticity.